cesanta/mongoose-os-docs/api/core/mgos_gpio.h.md

 > is required, use `mgos_gpio_set_int_handler_isr`, but you'll need to
 > understand the implications, which are platform-specific.
 >
+> Interrupt is automatically cleared once upon triggering.
+> Then it is disabled until the handler gets a chance to run, at which point
+> it is re-enabled.
+At this point it may re-trigger immediately if the
+> interrupt condition arose again while the handler was pending or running.
+> Handler may use `mgos_gpio_clear_int` to explicitly clear the condition.
+>
 > Note that this will not enable the interrupt, this must be done explicitly
 > with `mgos_gpio_enable_int()`.
 >